Seed Grant Guidelines

 - Groups that are not 501(c)3 or c(4) organizations and are not fiscally sponsored can apply, but must speak with an SJF staff person first.

-- Are under 3 years old
+- Are new or emerging (we define that as 3 years old or younger)

 - Conduct the primary activities of their work in ID, MT, OR, WA, or WY

 - Have organizational beliefs and goals that are aligned with SJF’s values